ilg-physics-ucsb/physics6-manual/6CL/Lab1.md

 3. Use the protractor tool to measure the new incident angle and refracted angle.

 :::Question
-a.
-What is the index of refraction for the material "Mystery B?"
+1. What is the index of refraction for the material "Mystery B?"
 Show your work.

-b.
-What is the speed of light in the "Mystery B" material.
+2. What is the speed of light in the "Mystery B" material.
 :::

 ::::::